 - Once you have your answers to these questions, you’ll be able to narrow down the list of online training courses to place your employees on.

+5.5 Encourage and Facilitate Informal LearningEmployees would certainly feel more comfortable confiding to a coworker if they’re stuck or need help.
+In a physical workspace.
+Employees can just go up to their manager, team lead or colleague, Remotely, this can be recreated through informal learning such as reverse mentoring and peer-learning.
+In the former, you flip the mentee and mentor’s roles, where a junior-level employee coaches and guides senior staff.
 Peer-learning pods comprise staff whose roles are interlinked and follow a progression.
 For example, a technical project manager can share on-the-job insights with a software development team so that the senior-most member can transition to a managerial role when the time comes.
 These interactions are designed to be informal meets where questions are asked and answered.
 If calls eat into your work hours, you can do this over collaborative messaging groups or forums to save time.

+5.6 Gamify Learning OutcomesThe key to sustaining engagement while on a course is to apply tactics that make learning fun.
+Put simply, turn training and learning into a game.
+You can incentivize it with levels for every milestone reached.
+For example, create brief quizzes mid-course with multiple choice questions (MCQs) that award stars based on how many answers the course participant gets right.
+If they get it right the first time, they move faster to the next unlocked tutorial.
+There need not be a limit or penalty to the number of tries.
 Alternatively, you could set a timeline by which chapters of lessons are to be completed, and introduce the surprise; a complimentary off to recharge, gift-vouchers to a daily essentials store, or a simple certificate of appreciation.
 Such measures give current and future course takers something to look forward to, and even enable them to overcome any inhibitions or hesitation in being fully engaged while learning.
 Here are the three points to structure your gamification;

 - Set the difficulty levels against the lesson objectives and deadlines.